pawan8979/pawan8979/README.md

 ### ✨ Fun Facts

 - 🧩 I love cooking and helping my mom in the kitchen
-- 🧘‍♂️ Minimalist, but obsessed with observability
+- 🧘‍♂️ Minimalist, but obsessed with perfection
 - 🧭 My goal: Become a top-tier in `DevOps` and give back to the tech community

 ---